scala/docs.scala-lang/scala3/getting-started.md

 - The `scala` and `scalac` command-line tools
 <!-- TODO: be more clear about what JDK is installed -->

-Later, when you want to update your tools, use this command to update the installation:
+Later, when you want to update your tools, Coursier can update all the installations with a single command :

 ```sh
 cs update